 At the end of the study, three-quarters of the participants with central hearing loss had MCI.
 That’s compared to 60 percent of those with no hearing loss or peripheral hearing loss.

-When discussing these results, one researcher stated, “These preliminary results suggest that central hearing loss may share the same progressive loss of functioning in brain cells that occurs in cognitive decline, rather than the sensory deprivation that happens with peripheral hearing loss.”
+, one researcher stated, “These preliminary results suggest that central hearing loss may share the same progressive loss of functioning in brain cells that occurs in cognitive decline, rather than the sensory deprivation that happens with peripheral hearing loss.”

 In other words, there is a correlation between central hearing loss and overall cognitive decline.